walterfreeman/phys307/notes/connect.md

 **From Mac OSX or Linux:**

 OSX is a Unix-based operating system; I believe it comes with a ssh client, and it uses its own X server for its own graphics.
+However, if you have a Mac or Linux system, you will be much better off using your own computer for everything!

-To connect, just get a terminal window and type
+But if you want to connect, just get a terminal window and type

 ```
 ssh -X phy-compphysclass.syr.edu -l <username>